 Each winter when temperatures drop and conditions are ‘just right’ – the lakes and ponds across the Kootenays transform into the perfect natural ice-skating surfaces.
-Depending on weather, these locations may be accessible anywhere from late November, until the end of February.
-Always check conditions before getting out onto the ice.
+Depending on weather, these locations may be accessible anywhere from early December, until the end of February.

 Reflection Lake is located along the south edge of Golden and is easily accessible in the winter months for skating adventures.